Fillability obstructions for high-dimensional confoliations: Confoliated bLob's and normal forms

-In this section, we introduce the most relevant geometric object of this work: the confoliated bordered Legendrian open book.
+In \Cref{sec:def_confol_bLob}, we introduce the most relevant geometric object of this work: the confoliated bordered Legendrian open book.
 As in the contact setting, this is a $(n+1)$-dimensional submanifold $N$ in $M$ equipped with a codimension one submanifold with some singularities.
-Once defined, we establish normal forms near the singularities of this foliation that will be needed to study pseudo-holomorphic curves in symplectic fillings.
+Once defined, we establish in \Cref{sec:normal_form_near_singular_set} the normal forms for the involved geometric structures near the singularities of this foliation that will be needed to study pseudo-holomorphic curves in symplectic fillings.
+In this context, we must point out straight away an additional complication with respect to the contact case where the desired normal forms only depend on the induced open book foliation on the bLob \cite{Nie06,NieHabilit,MNW}: namely, our confoliated setup naturally brings a foliation into the picture, namely $\cK_\xi$, whose dynamics near the confoliated bLob could a priori prevent even the existence of a unique \emph{smooth} model for $\cK_\xi$ near the singularities of the induced open book foliation on the bLob.
+For this reason, such a smooth model will be asked to exist for a confoliated bLob: this will be explained in \Cref{sec:smooth_models_binding_boundary}.